yuvraj1905/Mark-11-Neogcamp-IsYourBirthdayLucky/README.md

 - Finds out if sum of digits of birthday is divisible by the lucky number.
 - Shows the result to user with some graphics.

-## Bomus-done
+## Bonus-done

-- Create this as a website, put a privacy notice.
+- Created this as a website, put a privacy notice.
 Which says we're not storing data.
 - Used the footer to redirect to my social media accounts and my portfolio.